br-automation-com/mappView-User/README.md

 <a name="Revision-History"></a>
 ## Revision History

+Version 1.0
+- Fixed password is not created

 Version 0.8
 - Update user managment to version 0.8
 - Added support for RFID reader 5E9030